bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Deliverables.md

 Setting the environment for the mobile development and learning basic Flutter/Dart to implement the initial pages.
 Creating the basic version of the mobile app which can run the functionalities that Backend team provided.
 Debugging the error-messages and dependency problems.
 Preparing a simple & stable version of the mobile app for the Milestone 1 Customer presentation.

 ### Main Contributions
 Help to launch the initial version of the mobile app.
-Contribute to creating of the 3 main pages (Sign-up, login and home pages) that are required for the Milestone 1.
-Also design issues and the colour palette for the app background.<br/>
+Contribute to creation of the 3 main pages (Sign-up, login and home pages) that are required for the Milestone 1.
+Also designing issues and the colour palette for the app background.<br/>

 **Code Related Issues**
 * [MOB-1: Design and Code Flutter Files for Login and Sign-Up](https://github.com/bounswe/bounswe2022group8/issues/198) (reviewed & closed)